 Following the tips below should help Hotjar work with many types of privately accessible websites, but because Hotjar is only able to support websites that are publicly accessible, we can’t guarantee this will solve every issue.

 Tips for Running Hotjar on Staging/Testing Servers

 In order to have Hotjar run correctly on your Staging/Testing Server or Intranet, we suggest that:

 - Your site can be connected to from our servers.
 Having your site publicly available and not behind a firewall is best.
-If your site is restricted in some way, Hotjar’s IP addresses must be white listed and have access to assets (like images, fonts and CSS files) from the site.
+If your site is restricted in some way, Hotjar’s IP addresses must be allowed and have access to assets (like images, fonts and CSS files) from the site.

 - Your site needs to use valid HTTPS certificates if it uses HTTPS.
 We cannot guarantee self-certifications will allow our tracking code to work correctly.

 - The computer you are using to view your data also needs to have access to your site.
 All elements will need to be accessible to the person viewing the Recording to show correctly.